 Replacing Filler with Nutrients

-As much as 20% of NPK fertilizer is filler which is added to ease the handling, application or placement of the fertilizer.
+As much as 20% of NPK fertiliser is filler which is added to ease the handling, application or placement of the fertiliser.
 Replacing that filler with Polysulphate adds valuable extra nutrients, providing better value.

 Advantages for Operators

 Polysulphate helps granulation and increases output.
 For operators there are advantages: due to Polysulphate’s high crystal strength there is less likelihood of dust during production and handling.